RIAPS/riaps-apps/apps-ncsu/README.md

       - The secondary/resynchronziation control algorithm is implemented on RIAPS platform.

    This application was demonstrated at the 2018 ARPA-E Energy Innovation Summit.

 4. **ac-microgrid-resync-dsp-RelayInOpal**: This applicaion is the same as **ac-microgrid-resync-dsp** except the relay is simulated in Opal-RT simulator.
 The demonstration can run without a SEL relay.

 5. **ac-microgrid-transactive-energy-in-grid-tied**: This application is for microgrid transactive energy trading under grid-tied mode.
 For detail about the transactive part can be found in [3].

 6. **dc-microgrid-interleaving**: This application is for interleaving the DC/DC converters in a DC microgrid.
 More details can be found in [4].

+7. **MQTTModbus**:  This application enables a user interface communication through a MQTT communication channel to remote RIAPS nodes.

 The up-to-date applications are marked as **bold**.